Here's a summary of action mapping. This was originally the handout for my keynote at the 2014 Online Learning Conference by Training magazine.

 Our projects should be tightly focused on improving a performance measure that the organization cares about.
 That measure could be anything from increased sales to fewer calls to the help desk, but it won't be "make sure all employees complete the training."
 No one but L&D cares about that.

 Action mapping is my visual approach to instructional design.
 It can help you get clients and SMEs to agree to these activity-rich, relevant materials.
+It's a streamlined mashup of performance consulting and backward design.

 Do this with your client and SME